Let’s see if we can get them answered in our FAQ

 Q: What are the benefits of membership?

-A: The benefits of membership include the opportunity to engage in rest and recreation in a bucolic, quiet, secure, beautiful setting that cannot be further developed; to enjoy a combination of retreat and community; access to several nearby outdoor recreational activities including fishing, hiking, biking, river swimming, canoeing, rock climbing, birding and camping.
-If you have children or grandchildren in your life, they can find tadpoles, observe wildlife, watch baby salmon, eat wild berries, throw rocks in water and generally enjoy an outdoor childhood experience becoming more and more rare.
+A: The benefits of membership include the opportunity to engage in rest and recreation in a bucolic, quiet, secure, beautiful setting that cannot be further developed; to enjoy a combination of retreat and community; access to several nearby outdoor recreational activities including fishing, hiking, biking, river swimming, canoeing, rock climbing, birding, and camping.
+If you have children or grandchildren in your life, they can find tadpoles, observe wildlife, watch baby salmon, eat wild berries, throw rocks in the water, and generally enjoy an outdoor childhood experience becoming more and more rare.

 Q: Why should I join?
 Why shouldn’t I join?